This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 25. Covent Garden pop-up events 2023

-Most of the official Covent Garden events are free to attend but can get quite busy, especially at Christmas.
+Most of the official Covent Garden events are free to attend but can get quite busy, especially any Christmas events in London.

 26. Things to do in Covent Garden at Christmas